arnabkarmakar04/ZIDIO/README.md

+For Speech Emotion Recognition:
   Dataset is too large to drop here, if you can download & rename it as it mentioned ('Path\\Speech_data'), it will work perfectly..
   Otherwise you can simply download it from kaggle from the following code:

 Cell 1:
 !pip install kaggle